5 ways to reduce cost and be better prepared for retirement

 • 24% have no retirement savings at all

-Prior to these events retirement simply wasn’t a notion anyone considered.
+Prior to these events, retirement wasn’t a notion anyone considered.
 People just expected to work until the end of their life.
 Family dynamics were also different.
 It was common for multiple generations to live together or very near to one another.
 It was expected that the responsibility of caring for aging parents and grandparents fall to the younger generation.

 Regardless of the factors that have contributed to baby boomers not having saved enough, it doesn’t change the reality that they will need to embrace a retirement lifestyle that’s manageable.
-If you’re approaching retirement with less than ideal savings, there are several things you can do to ensure you can live on less and don’t run out of money prematurely.
+If you’re approaching retirement with less-than-ideal savings, there are several things you can do to ensure you can live on less and don’t run out of money prematurely.

 1. Downsize your house